w3c/alreq/.github/ISSUE_TEMPLATE/add-a-new-gap-analysis-topic.md

 ---
 name: Add a new gap-analysis topic
-about: Only those in the amlreq group should use this template.
+about: Only those in the alreq group should use this template.
 title: Brief_description_of_the_problem
 labels: doc:arfa, gap
 assignees: ''